 IT departments at publicly owned companies are well aware of compliance issues surrounding the Sarbanes-Oxley Act.
-But public companies that outsource data center responsibilities also have to manage operations, even if someone
+But public companies that outsource data center responsibilities also have to manage operations, even if someone else is hosting them.
+To make that process easier on the outsourcer and the customer, some data centers are adopting SAS 70 certification.

 What is it?